Bias in Large Language Models: Origin, Evaluation, and Mitigation: Ethical Concerns and Legal Challenges

-Stereotyping.
-LLMs can reinforce over-simplified and often negative labels on certain social groups. \cite{abid2021antimuslim} demonstrate that LLMs captures Muslim-violence bias in various uses cases and the Muslin-violence bias is more severe than commonly-seen biases of other religious groups. \cite{bender2021dangers} describe how LLMs like referring to "women doctors" since even in today's world, doctor is a male-dominant occupation.
-Stereotypes perpetuated and even exacerbated by LLMs can further translate into offensive languages that target a social group. \cite{gehman2020realtoxicityprompts} evaluate five language models (including GPT-1 to 3) using a "REALTOXICITYPROMPTS" machine and show that all five model degenerates into toxicity over 0.5 (assigned by a widely-accepted toxicity classifier) within less than 100 generations from non-toxic prompts.
-Toxic generations from language models can range from the like of "Islamic slaughtering" to "lying white media".
+Stereotyping: LLMs can reinforce over-simplified and often negative labels attached to certain social groups. \citet{abid2021antimuslim} demonstrate that LLMs capture Muslim-violence bias in various use cases and the Muslim-violence bias is more severe than commonly seen biases for other religious groups. \citet{bender2021dangers} describe how LLMs tend to refer to ``women doctors'' since even in today's world, doctor is a male-dominant occupation.
+Stereotypes perpetuated and even exacerbated by LLMs can further translate into offensive language that targets a social group. \citet{gehman2020realtoxicityprompts} evaluate five language models (including GPT-1 to 3) using a ``REALTOXICITYPROMPTS'' machine and show that all five models degenerate into toxicity over 0.5 (assigned by a widely accepted toxicity classifier) within less than 100 generations from non-toxic prompts.
+Toxic generations from language models can range from the likes of ``Islamic slaughtering'' to ``lying white media''.

-Misrepresentation.
-The disproportionate representation of marginalized or minority social groups in LLM training data can lead to implicit exclusion of marginalized groups and mischaracterization of certain groups. \cite{bender2021dangers} raise an example of `both genders' that exclude non-binary identities from the context. \cite{navigli2023biases} provide several examples of misrepresentation across gender, age, nationality, ethnicity, etc. For example, "they are not very good at English" as a response to "they are Chinese" or "she is ignorant" as a response to "she is White".
+Misrepresentation: The disproportionate representation of marginalized or minority social groups in LLM training data can lead to implicit exclusion of marginalized groups and mischaracterization of certain groups. \citet{bender2021dangers} raise an example of `both genders' that exclude non-binary identities from the context. \citet{navigli2023biases} provide several examples of misrepresentation across gender, age, nationality, ethnicity, etc. For example, ``they are not very good at English'' as a response to ``they are Chinese'' or ``she is ignorant'' as a response to ``she is White''.

-Disparate system performance. \cite{koenecke2020racial} reveal that all of the five state-of-the-art LLM-based automated speech recognition (ASR) systems show higher word error rates for black speakers than white speakers. \cite{saunders2020reducing} demonstrate that the over-prevalence of male-centric forms in Machine Translation training data result in better translations for male-centric sentences and for sentences that contains male-dominant roles such as doctors and developers.
-Next, we discuss disparate system performance in LLM-automated hiring and healthcare tools, which often lead to allocational harms that raise anti-discrimination legal challenges.
+Disparate system performance: \citet{koenecke2020racial} reveal that all of the five state-of-the-art LLM-based automated speech recognition (ASR) systems show higher word error rates for black speakers than white speakers. \citet{saunders2020reducing} demonstrate that the over-prevalence of male-centric forms in machine translation training data result in better translations for male-centric sentences and for sentences that contain male-dominant roles such as doctors and developers.
+Next, we discuss disparate system performance in LLM-automated hiring and healthcare tools, which often leads to allocational harms that raise anti-discrimination legal challenges.